 What is a contract in business?

-Most SMEs have a number of contracts in place covering all aspects of their business.
+Most businesses have contracts in place covering all aspects of their operations.
 At its core, a contract is a legally binding promise by one party to fulfil an obligation to another.
 This might include leasing a building to a business, employing a member of staff, providing a service, or providing a product.

-Contracts can be verbal or in writing and must contain five parts in order to be legally binding (i.e. legally enforceable); there must be:
+Contracts can be verbal or in writing and must contain five parts to be legally binding (i.e. legally enforceable); there must be:

-This fifth requirement is often overlooked, but in practice, if the terms of a contract are not agreed upon and understood by both parties, there is no binding obligation to deliver on a contract.
+- This fifth requirement is often overlooked, but in practice, if the terms of a contract are not agreed upon and understood by both parties, there is no binding obligation to deliver on the contract

-When entering into a new contract, it is essential that you consider each of these elements.
+When entering into a new contract, you must consider each of these elements.